'Diverting from real issues, annoyed as INDIA bloc growing': Cong on BJP's 'Modi Ka Parivar' | Politics

 - India

-The Congress on Monday took a swipe at the BJP over its campaign of leaders suffixing their names on social media profiles with ''Modi Ka Parivar'', saying they were ''misleading'' the people from real issues and indulging in such tactics as the INDIA bloc was ''growing''.
+The Congress on Monday took a swipe at the BJP over its campaign of leaders suffixing their names on social media profiles with ''Modi Ka Parivar'', saying MPs such as Ajay Mishra Teni and Brij Bhushan Sharan Singh were his ''real family''.

 The BJP on Monday rallied around Prime Minister Narendra Modi as its leaders suffixed their names on social media profiles with ''Modi Ka Parivar'', a day after RJD chief Lalu Prasad Yadav took a jibe at him for having no family.